 This report has been prepared in response to Article 29 of the French Energy-Climate Law and to the Sustainable Finance Disclosure Regulation (SFDR).
-It covers ELEVA Absolute Return Europe as a fund classified under SFDR Article 8 throughout 2024 having more than € 500m of assets under management.
+It covers ELEVA Absolute Return Dynamic as a fund classified under SFDR Article 8 throughout 2024.